paradedb/paradedb/pg_analytics/benchmarks/tpch/README.md

 The workload can be either `olap`, to create only `parquet` tables, or `htap` to create a mix of `parquet` and standard Postgres `heap` tables on which to run the queries.

 The scale factor can be either `1, 10, 100, 1000`, which is the number of GBs of data generated to run the TPC-H benchmark on.
 For testing, we recommend setting a scale factor of `1`.
 For official benchmarking, we recommend either `100` or `1000`.
 Note that even on a large machine, generating `100` GBs takes upwards of 30 minutes, and generating `1000` GBs can take several hours.
+If you are running large benchmarks on an EC2 instance, we recommend connecting via SSH instead of EC2 Instance Connect to avoid console timeouts.